 I tell them that I’m from a place called The Reach Naval Academy.
 I can’t remember much about it, just that at some point in the past, I’d lived there with a bunch of teenagers just like myself.

 I tell them about the briefing, about something called Jupiter Fleet – missing and presumed lost.
 I tell them about the breaking of the Shatter Line – the swarm of tiny spy satellites (the most recent boasting full AI autonomy) buzzing between the frozen rocks of the asteroid belt between Mars and Jupiter.
 I tell them about the confusing sense of dread that spread through my guts as the angry red dots cut crimson lines across the miniature solar system in the holodisplay, burning towards earth – towards home.
-Finally, I tell them about my friend, and about the shocked look on his face as they told us we were at war.
+Finally, I tell them about Ghoul, and about the shocked look on her face as they told us we were at war.

 I also tell them that I have no idea what any of it means.
 I remember the words, the sights, but they seem amputated from any larger meaning, from any larger understanding of the stage the events unfolded on.